How is kanban used by product managers?

 While the main focus of the kanban method is working more efficiently, kanban also complements goal-first product management.
 You set the product strategy upfront that determines how you prioritize features.
 Then, kanban helps you incrementally complete each feature.
 Even if you do not plan to formally adopt the kanban method, you might find that you can apply some of the principles behind it to get work done.

 Get started with the kanban board template in Aha!
-Create.
-Sign up for a free account.
+Notebooks.
+Sign up for a free trial.

 Jump ahead to learn more: